Robert Lowry (governor): Early life and military service

 Robert Lowry was born in Chesterfield District, South Carolina on March 10, 1829, and was raised in Mississippi.
 During the American Civil War, he enlisted as a private in the Confederate States Army.
 He quickly received a commission in the 6th Mississippi Infantry Regiment.
 He commanded the regiment at the Battle of Shiloh, where it suffered very heavy casualties, and he was wounded.
 In early 1864, he led the troops that were sent to put down the local uprising of citizens near Jones County, Mississippi.
 Later, Lowry commanded a brigade of Mississippi regiments in the Third Corps, Army of Tennessee; in February 1865, he was finally promoted to brigadier-general.
 When the war was over, he returned to legal practice in Brandon.
 Lowry briefly served in the Mississippi State Senate after the war (1865–1866).
-Massive fraud in the gubernatorial election of 1881 resulted in the election of the subject over the Independent People's Party candidate, Benjamin King.
+Massive fraud in the gubernatorial election of 1881 resulted in the election of Lowry over the Independent People's Party candidate, Benjamin King.